justinmichaud/ion/README.md

-## Ion - A "rusted" electron

-Current status: Horribly broken
-Goal: Gui toolkit allowing apps to be built in native rust, with html/css/js display logic
+Goal: Gui toolkit allowing apps to be built using html/css, in native rust instead of javascript

 TODO:
-- Split into lib and make example hello world click counter application with rust click listener
+- Hello world click counter application with rust click listener

 - Component + databinding example: todolist
 - Save button for todolist